UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     SyntaxError: invalid syntax
     ```

-!!! question "1.12.4"
+#### Exercise 1.4: Question 1.12.4

 Type `print("hello")`.
 Python executes this, which has the effect of printing the letters
 h-e-l-l-o.
 Notice that the quotation marks that you used to enclose the
 string are not part of the output.
 Now type "hello" and describe your result.
 Make notes of when you see the quotation marks and when you don’t.

 ???- question "Answer"